 FUTURE ILLUSION LAB

-Example: Famed walking simulator Dear Esther (2012), in which the protagonist walks all over an island in the Scottish Hebrides.
+Image: A screenshot from Dear Esther (2012), a famed walking simulator in which the protagonist walks all over an island in the Scottish Hebrides.

 POST_005: VICARIANCE, PROJECTION, AND OUR INNER WORLDS AS VIRTUAL